 As a land trust for southwestern New Hampshire, our mission is to work with communities and landowners to conserve the natural resources, wild and working lands, rural character, and scenic beauty of the Monadnock region.
 We care for our conservation lands, and we engage people in ways that strengthen their communities and their connections to the land.

-In 1989, a group of friends sitting around a kitchen table had an idea.
+In 1989, a group of friends had an idea.
 What if there was a local organization to help neighbors and communities protect forever the land they love?
 From that conversation, the Monadnock Conservancy was born.

 Under Ryan Owens’ leadership, the Conservancy has gained recognition as a leader in the national conservation scene, becoming the first land trust in New Hampshire to be accredited (2008) and putting more emphasis on how the land is used and the interplay between ecological, economic, and social values.